11. In Love With Spring: My Novel Online

 “She’s still weak but the doctor said she’s doing really well.”

 “Is she back in school?”

-Suddenly, it didn’t seem quite as bad as she recounted it; the events of the day, and Mr. Perry’s behavior in general.
+For some reason, it didn’t seem quite as bad as Mandy recounted the events of the day, and Mr. Perry’s behavior in general.
 She even laughed a little when she told him about the time Mr. Perry offered to guess what her measurements were.
 “He held up his hands like this…” she demonstrated: palms out and fingers slightly curled.

 But Tim’s expression was grim.
-“He can’t talk to you like that.”
+“He shouldn’t talk to you like that.”

 “I know, but he does.”

 “And he made you look at a picture of a girl in a wet bikini?”

 “So sexist.
 There should be a law against that.”

 Pleased by his outrage, she sipped her tea.
 It was delicious—herbal, decaf, and with a hint of orange.

 “I don’t know.
 I should quit.
 But the money helps pay for groceries and stuff.”